pblack/docs/content/deployment-and-hosting/pointing-a-domain-to-your-amazon-s3-bucket.md

 +++
 Categories = []
 date = "2016-09-03T16:02:00+00:00"
-description = "Setting up a domain with Route 53 for your AWS hosted site" draft = false tags = [] title = "Pointing a domain to your Amazon S3 bucket "
+description = "A quick guide on setting up a domain with Route 53" draft = false tags = [] title = "Pointing a domain to your Amazon S3 bucket "